 Clinical entity defined by a set of common features shared by several disorders and used to group them together.
 It can be a category or a clinical group.

 Clinical entity defined by a set of phenotypic abnormalities with a homogeneous evolution and allowing a definitive clinical diagnosis.
 It can be a disease, a malformation or clinical syndrome, a morphological or biological anomaly or a particular clinical situation in a disease or a syndrome.

 Subdivision of a disorder.
 It can be a clinical subtype, an etiological subtype or a histopathological subtype.

-(For detailed definitions, see Orphanet inventory of rare diseases document)
+(For detailed definitions, see Orphanet nomenclature and classification of rare diseases document)

 Orphanet classifications are hierarchical, meaning that the higher level includes all concepts present in the lower categories thus allowing different levels of granularity to be exploited.